-Students utilizing Financial Aid who have a balance due after the Title IV funding has been applied, must pay any remaining balance in full on or by the first day of class and/or make arrangements for a payment plan through TFC Credit Corporation, see the Financial Aid Office for further details.
+Students utilizing Financial Aid who have a balance due after the Title IV/Federal funding has been applied, must pay any remaining balance in full on or by the first day of class or make arrangements for a payment plan through TFC Credit Corporation.

-Students opting to pay for their selected program with an "All Cash" payment plan (not utilizing Title IV funding) will be required to make a 20% deposit prior to the start of their program date.
-The remainder of payments must be made monthly and the balance must be paid prior to the program completion date.
+Students opting to pay for their selected program with an "All Cash" payment plan (not utilizing Title IV/ Federal funding) will be required to make a 20% deposit prior to the start of their program date.
+The remainder of payments must be made monthly and the balance must be paid prior to the program completion date, or continue the arranged payment plan through TFC Credit Corporation.

-If a student's financial obligation is not met, the student will be notified to meet with the Executive Director to discuss their payment status.
-If the student does not deliver upon the terms discussed with the Executive Director, they may be dismissed from the program.
+If a student's financial obligation is not met, the student will be notified to meet with the Director of Financial Aid and/or Chief Operating Officer to discuss their payment status.
+If the student does not deliver upon the terms discussed with the Director of Financial Aid and/or the Chief Operating Officer, they may be dismissed from the program.

-If there is a balance due at graduation, the Certificate of Completion will be withheld until tuition is paid in full.
-If a balance is due 60 days after the last date of attendance, the account will be forwarded to an outside collection agency.
+If a student has an unpaid balance at the time of graduation, the Certificate of Completion (Diploma) will be withheld until tuition is paid in full.
+If the account is not current based on previously arranged payment plans, any balance that is more than 60 days past due will be handed over to a third-party agency for further action.